Leave your contact details and Get 3 Live Classes for Free

 Does a 1280 Open the Door to Selective Colleges?

-No. Highly selective schools like UCLA typically report SAT middle ranges in the 1300-1500 zone.
-With a 1280, those are probably out of reach unless you’re applying under unique circumstances (like athletic recruitment or a major hook).
+No, as many highly selective schools like UCLA typically report SAT middle ranges in the 1300-1500 zone.
+With a 1280, those are probably out of reach unless you’re applying under unique circumstances.

 • Shown leadership or community impact

-• Written a compelling essay that frames your academic journey
+• Written a good essay that frames your academic journey

 What Are the Average Score Ranges at Different Colleges?